hellovietduc/pragmatic-drag-and-drop-demo/README.md

 # Pragmatic Drag and drop demo

-This project was created as a POC to adopt [Pragmatic Drag and drop](https://github.com/atlassian/pragmatic-drag-and-drop) as [Padlet](https://padlet.com).
+This project was created as a POC to adopt [Pragmatic Drag and drop](https://github.com/atlassian/pragmatic-drag-and-drop) at [Padlet](https://padlet.com).

 It presents the challenges we have to deal with when building a drag and drop experience for large lists of items on a web page: